Creating A To Do List In WordPress

 To-Do List Advanced Settings > Database Cleanup

-In this area of the ‘Advanced Settings’ tab you can carry out database maintenance operations associated with plugin data directly from your plugin settings area itself …
+In this section of the ‘Advanced Settings’ tab you can carry out database maintenance tasks related to plugin data directly from your plugin settings area …

-This is useful if, for example, you see that old items are still showing on your site.
+This is useful if, for example, you notice that old todo items are still listed on your site.

 You can perform the following tasks in this section:

-Any actions that you perform on the database from this screen cannot be reversed.
-If you are comfortable to carry out database operations in this section, then make sure to backup your database first.
+Actions that you perform on the database from this screen cannot be reversed.
+If you are comfortable to perform database maintenance in this section, then make sure to backup your database first.

-If you don’t want to back up your data manually, then consider getting assistance from a WordPress professional, or use a backup plugin.
-Learn about a great WordPress backup plugin that can fully automate your backup process here:
+If you don’t want to perform your own site backups, then consider using professional WordPress support services, or use WordPress backup plugins.
+You can learn more about a WordPress backup plugin that can automate your backup process here:

 User Permissions

-If you have chosen the Individual List type, the only configurable option that applies in this section is the View To-Do List permission …
+If you have selected Individual List, the only permission applicable in this section is the View To-Do List option …

-If you plan to set up user permissions and capabilities for Group or Master List types, select the highest level capabilities that you want users to perform for each option …
+If you are configuring user permissions and capabilities for Group and Master List types, select the highest level capabilities that you want users to perform for each option …

 - Subscribers: Read